epfl-ada/ada-2020-project-milestone-p3-p3_datomicdataster/README.md

 **Week 2**: Develop and train a model that will predict the number of new connections a user will have after the data-collection period.<br>
 Test this model on a testing set.<br>
-Improve the accuracy of this model by tuning hyperparameters, etc<br>
+Improve the accuracy of this model by tuning hyperparameters, etc.<br>
 Start to look at how Jekyll works (we will be making a data story and not a pdf report)<br>

-**Week 3**: Continue with the analysis and the improving of the model, get ready to implement our story on our website. <br>
+**Week 3**: Continue with the analysis and the improving of the model.<br>
 Build the website. <br>
 Make a short video presenting our work<br>

 **7. Organization within the team**

 During week 1, Thomas will work on merging the different datasets together, cleaning the data to make it ready for the analysis. <br>
-In parallel, Shadi will get an understanding of how Jekyll works by following tutorials and reading the documentation, and will start making a quick template of the data story.<br>
+In parallel, Leo and Shadi will get an understanding of how Jekyll works by following tutorials and reading the documentation, and will start making a quick template of the data story.<br>

 During week 2, after the data is clean and the website is thought of, Leo will start making a first analysis of the dataset and try to answer some the questions we have defined.
 Shadi will work with him to create a model calculating how many friends a particular user will make / lose.
 These two team members will try to improve the accuracy of the model as best as they can (by tuning the hyperparameters, try out different methods, etc).
+Thomas wills start writing text for the data story.

 During week 3, all team members will work together to finalise the analysis and write the story on the website.
-Thomas will take lead this step and will also make the short video (as his native language is english)
+Thomas will take lead this step and will also make the short video (as his native language is english).

 Questions for TAs (optional)
-Shall we give each venue an empirical “social score” ourselves, or should we calculate it according to check-in and friendship data?
+Shall we give each venue an empirical “venue social score” ourselves, or should we calculate it according to check-in and friendship data?